BOOK 1: PAINTED TRUST

-It was a day of smeared greys and bleak wind, a day the Bronte sisters would have approved of, even if she didn’t.
-Edith lifted the brass knocker of number 48 Surgeon’s Square and knocked it against the glossy, black door.
-The three hard knocks vibrated through her hand and rang out down the street.
-It sounded like a baton thumping on castle gates.
-Like a request for refuge against the weather, against the coming night and against a pursuing past; but in reality, it was the sound of hope beating frantically against the odds.
+Wind swept clouds smudged the sky and a bleak wind pressed against her front as Edith stopped her trek in front of number forty-eight Surgeon’s Square.
+Edith lifted the brass door knocker and hit it against the black, glossy door.
+Three hard knocks which vibrated through her hand and rang out down the street.
+It was a baton thumping on castle gates.
+It was a request for refuge, against the weather, against the coming night and against a pursuing past; or perhaps, much like her heart, it was the sound of hope beating frantically against the odds.

 The door opened.

 An elderly man filled the doorway and from behind him came the smell of astringents, a little sharp, a little pungent.
 The smell of anatomy, of sterilization, and preservation.
 Of investigations and dissections.
 The familiar odor eased some of the tightness in her body.
 It was a world she’d studied, had somewhat mastered.